yxlin/yxlin.github.io/index.md

 1. Instead of using Gibbs or HMC, **_ggdmc_** uses population-based MCMC (pMCMC) samplers.
 A notable Gibbs example is the Gibbs-based Python software, HDDM (Wiecki, Sofer & Frank, 2013), which fit the Wiener diffusion model.
-This specific diffusion model presume no variability at the starting point and drift rates.
+This specific diffusion model presumes no variability at the starting point and drift rates.

 2. An HMC example aiming for conducting Bayesian RT models is Ahn, Haines, and